olesbober/olesbober/README.md

 - 👋 Hi, I’m @olesbober
-- 👀 I’m interested in ... blockchain and ML
+- 👀 I’m interested in ... blockchain, ML, and full stack development
 - 🌱 I’m currently learning ...
-PyTorch and TensorFlow
+React.js and .NET
 - 📚 I’m looking to learn more about ... app development

 <!---